oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Oracle Client libraries are used.
 See :ref:`enablingthick`.
 Both modes have comprehensive functionality supporting the Python Database API v2.0 Specification.

-This chapter covers python-oracledb's synchronous programming model.
-For discussion of asynchronous programming, see :ref:`asyncio`.

 If you intend to use the Thick mode, then you *must* call :func:`~oracledb.init_oracle_client()` in the application before any standalone